All You Need to Know About Changes to GCSEs

 So, what’s different about the new qualifications?

-- The new qualifications will feature some new topics and more demanding content.
+- The updated qualifications will feature some new topics and more demanding content.

-- Exams will be the main method of assessment and there’ll be far less coursework, except where skills need to be tested in other ways, like drama, for example.
+- Exams will be the main method of assessment and there’ll be far less coursework, except where skills need to be tested in other ways, such as drama, for example.

 - On the whole, higher- and foundation-tier papers will disappear, with the exception of maths, sciences and modern foreign languages; in these cases, two different exam papers are considered necessary to give students the opportunity to show their knowledge and abilities.